Ayolan8/alx-system_engineering-devops/README.md

-Work on to work Shell and vi
+Work on Shell and Vi